jeje42/HI-Distributed-Systems/readme.txt

 ### Answer for part 2 :	###

-If no server is running, when can see that the client does not react.
+If no server is running, we can see the client does not react.
 This is what was expected using a UDP-based communication where the communication only takes place from the sender to the receiver.
 The sender does not receives any confirmation whatever the message has been received or not.